 - Statistics & Research

-The Bill sets out proposals that will strengthen school standards, enhance local determination and reduce complexity.
+The Act sets out proposals to strengthen school standards, enhance local determination and reduce complexity.

-- provide a clearer process for school intervention and drive up school improvement through the introduction of statutory guidance.
+- provides a clearer process for school intervention and drives school improvement by introducing statutory guidance.

-- reform the statutory process for school organisation so that decisions are taken locally wherever possible.
+- reforms the statutory process for school organisation so that decisions are taken locally wherever possible.

-- remove the requirement for School Governing Bodies to hold Annual Parents’ Meetings and introduce a new right for parents to call meetings with School Governing Bodies.
+- removes the requirement for School Governing Bodies to hold Annual Parents’ Meetings and introduce a new right for parents to call meetings with School Governing Bodies.

-- give Local authorities and schools greater flexibility over the pricing of school meals.
+- gives local authorities and schools greater flexibility over the pricing of school meals.

-- mainstream several grant-funded programmes to help streamline current processes.
+- mainstreams several grant-funded programmes to help streamline current processes.

-- make local authorities accountable for planning Welsh-medium provision by making Welsh in Education Strategic Plans statutory.
+- makes local authorities accountable for planning Welsh-medium provision by making Welsh in Education Strategic Plans statutory.

-Details on the progress of the Bill are available on the National Assembly for Wales website.
+Full details of the Act are available from the National Assembly for Wales (external website).